x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

 may itself have dependencies, and in some cases, these dependencies may even collide or form cycles.

-Since Node looks up the `realpath` of any modules it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_modules` folders as described above, this situation is very simple to resolve with the following architecture:
+Since Node looks up the `realpath` of any packages it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_packages` folders as described above, this situation is very simple to resolve with the following architecture:

 * `/usr/lib/node/foo/1.2.3/` - Contents of the `foo` package, version 1.2.3.
 * `/usr/lib/node/bar/4.3.2/` - Contents of the `bar` package that `foo` depends on.
-* `/usr/lib/node/foo/1.2.3/node_modules/bar` - Symbolic link to
+* `/usr/lib/node/foo/1.2.3/node_packages/bar` - Symbolic link to
   `/usr/lib/node/bar/4.3.2/`.
-* `/usr/lib/node/bar/4.3.2/node_modules/*` - Symbolic links to the packages
+* `/usr/lib/node/bar/4.3.2/node_packages/*` - Symbolic links to the packages
   that `bar` depends on.

-Thus, even if a cycle is encountered, or if there are dependency conflicts, every module will be able to get a version of its dependency that it can use.
+Thus, even if a cycle is encountered, or if there are dependency conflicts, every package will be able to get a version of its dependency that it can use.

-When the code in the `foo` package does `require('bar')`, it will get the version that is symlinked into `/usr/lib/node/foo/1.2.3/node_modules/bar`.
+When the code in the `foo` package does `require('bar')`, it will get the version that is symlinked into `/usr/lib/node/foo/1.2.3/node_packages/bar`.
-Then, when the code in the `bar` package calls `require('quux')`, it'll get the version that is symlinked into `/usr/lib/node/bar/4.3.2/node_modules/quux`.
+Then, when the code in the `bar` package calls `require('quux')`, it'll get the version that is symlinked into `/usr/lib/node/bar/4.3.2/node_packages/quux`.

-Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in `/usr/lib/node`, we could put them in `/usr/lib/node_modules/<name>/<version>`.
-Then node will not bother looking for missing dependencies in `/usr/node_modules` or `/node_modules`.
+Furthermore, to make the package lookup process even more optimal, rather than putting packages directly in `/usr/lib/node`, we could put them in `/usr/lib/node_packages/<name>/<version>`.
+Then node will not bother looking for missing dependencies in `/usr/node_packages` or `/node_packages`.

-In order to make modules available to the node REPL, it might be useful to also add the `/usr/lib/node_modules` folder to the `$NODE_PATH` environment variable.
-Since the module lookups using `node_modules` folders are all relative, and based on the real path of the files making the calls to `require()`, the packages themselves can be anywhere.
+In order to make packages available to the node REPL, it might be useful to also add the `/usr/lib/node_packages` folder to the `$NODE_PATH` environment variable.
+Since the package lookups using `node_packages` folders are all relative, and based on the real path of the files making the calls to `require()`, the packages themselves can be anywhere.